Why is Ramadan important?

 When does Ramadan begin?

-As Islam follows the lunar calendar, Ramadan falls about 11 days earlier than it did in the previous year.
-This year as it begins from the 7th May in the most regions of the world, it is going to be a challenging month for Muslims to focus on renewing their spiritual life and practical application of it with the summer heat.
-To beat these heatwaves Justhaat brings you Rooh Afza Rose Flavour Syrup at exclusive Ramadan special prises.
+As per Muslin Aid Serving Humanity, The Islamic calendar follows the phases of the moon, commonly known as the lunar cycle.
+As a result, the Holy month of Ramadan falls approximately 10 days earlier each year in the Gregorian calendar.
+The Ramadan start date for 2021 is expected to begin on Monday 12th April 2021, following the sighting of the moon over Mecca.
+It is going to be a challenging month for Muslims to focus on renewing their spiritual life and practical application of this year Ramadan with the summer heat.
+To beat these heatwaves Justhaat brings you Rooh Afza Rose Flavour Syrup at exclusive Ramadan special prices.

 Faith and Food: Suhoor and Iftar